 Many people with jaundice also have dark urine and light-colored stool.
 These changes occur when a blockage or other problem prevents bilirubin from being eliminated in stool, causing more bilirubin to be eliminated in urine.

-Also, many disorders that cause jaundice cause other symptoms or serious problems.
-These symptoms may include nausea, vomiting and abdominal pain, and small spiderlike blood vessels that are visible in the skin (spider angiomas).
+Also, many disorders that cause jaundice, particularly severe liver disease, cause other symptoms or serious problems.
+In people with liver disease, these symptoms may include nausea, vomiting and abdominal pain, and small spiderlike blood vessels that are visible in the skin (spider angiomas).
 Men may have enlarged breasts, shrunken testes, and pubic hair that grows as it does in women.

-Serious problems can include
+Serious problems caused by liver disease can include

 If people eat large amounts of food rich in beta-carotene (such as carrots, squash, and some melons), their skin may look slightly yellow, but their eyes do not turn yellow.
 This condition is not jaundice and is unrelated to liver disease.